paysure/orinoco/README.md

 ##### Custom observers

-New observers can be implemented by inheriting `lena.observers.Observer`.
+New observers can be implemented by inheriting `orinoco.observers.Observer`.
 Simple logger for condition actions can look like this:

 ```